osalvador/ReplicaDB/.github/instructions/frontend.instructions.md

 - Do not display or persist lease tokens in the frontend, and do not present `availableAt` as resume progress.

 ## Contradiction Check
-⚠️ Baseline unavailable: `inditex.instructions.md` and `amiga-*.instructions.md` were not present, and the AMIGA documentation search was unavailable.
-No project override was recorded; copy the baseline files before the next context regeneration.
+No organization baseline was available in this checkout, so no contradiction or project override was recorded.